 The HPV vaccine is one of only two vaccines that prevent cancer but is underutilized in the United States.

-Despite its proven success at preventing cancer, many adolescents are still not getting the HPV vaccine.
+Despite its proven success in preventing cancer, many adolescents are still not getting the HPV vaccine.
 A new study from the University of Colorado School of Medicine at the Anschutz Medical Campus shows that physicians’ delivery and communication practices must improve to boost vaccination completion rates.

-The study, to be published tomorrow (September 16, 2019) in Pediatrics, is the first to examine pediatricians and family physicians’ delivery practices for the vaccine since the new 2-dose schedule came out for adolescents 11 or 12-years-old.
+The study, to be published tomorrow (September 16, 2019) in Pediatrics, is the first to examine pediatricians’ and family physicians’ delivery practices for the vaccine since the new 2-dose schedule came out for adolescents 11 or 12 years old.